nachtfunke/helloyes/src/content/work/hire.md

 ## What you are getting

-+ 10+ years Experience in making, maintaining and evolving websites.
++ 11+ years Experience in making, maintaining and evolving websites.
-+ A CSS Developer, Accessibility Advocate & UI Designer.
++ A CSS Developer, Accessibility Advocate & UI Engineer.
++ A Designer that plays well with Developers.
++ A Developer that plays well with Designers.
++ A Teacher, constantly focused on empowerment.
 + Self-Sufficiency, Reliability, Ambition, Honesty.
 + A holistic approach to translating values into design, design into code, code into experiences.
 + Passion governed by high standards, driven by inclusive design principles and web standards.